TheMariday/marimapper/README.md

 ```

-You can test your backend with `python backends/test_backend.py`
+You can test your backend with `python scripts/check_backend.py`

-There are also plans to support the following backends.
-This can be selected in the following steps using the `--backend` argument.
+L3D also support the following pre-made backends.
+This can be selected in the following steps using the `--backend`
+argument.

 | Backend   | Supported |
 |-----------|-----------|